Stewards of Children

-Prevent Child Abuse Delaware and its partners are spearheading the Stewards of Children™ project.
+Prevent Child Abuse Delaware and its partners spearheaded the Stewards of Children™ project.
 This project represents the joint venture of many groups working throughout the state to create safer communities for our children.
-The goal of this project is to reach the “tipping point”, as described in the work of Malcolm Gladwell, by educating approximately 35,000 adults by 2015 so that they have the tools and knowledge they need to keep children safe.
+The goal of this project is to reach the “tipping point”, as described in the work of Malcolm Gladwell, by educating approximately 35,000 adults in Delaware so that they have the tools and knowledge they need to keep children safe.

 The Partners Involved in the Project:

 - Arsht-Cannon Fund

 - Catholic Diocese of Wilmington

 - Child Inc.